Physical, sexual, or phycological harm, or threat of harm, by a current or former partner.

 - Tell someone–it is best that another trusted and capable adult know the situation.

-- Create a safe plan– create a plan in case you decide to leave the relationship or for when your partner becomes aggressive.
+- Create a safe plan– create a plan in case you decide to leave the relationship.

 - You can talk to someone and get help at the Aggie Health & Wellness Center or La Casa the community’s local domestic violence shelter and services.